clunion/shardoverse/README.md

 ## Some Notes on AppVeyor
 First idea was to make a very simple and minimal CI-Setup, using only the appveyor.yml file and defining all stages there.
-This worked until the integration of SDL2_gfx was tried, which could be downloaded and uncompressed, but then a whole C-buildstage would be necessary for SDL2_gfx alone.
+This worked until the integration of SDL2_gfx was tried, which could be downloaded and uncompressed, but then a whole C-build stage would be necessary for SDL2_gfx alone.
-Setting this up in the crude mixture of weird powershell and windows-cmd commands was no fun at all.
+Setting this up in the crude mixture of weird PowerShell and windows-cmd commands was no fun at all.
 At last it was decided to put the logic for install, build and test stages in separate windows-cmd scripts and install the necessary libs through Msys2 using pacman, which works quite well.

 ## Some Notes on TravisCI